aaronbloomfield/ics/hws/hw3-ethics.md

 ### Submission

-Please ensure that you follow *all* four of these requirements:
+Please ensure that you follow *all* of these requirements:

 1. You will submit *both* a PDF and a .docx file of your essay.
 If you are not using Microsoft Word, then just export your final copy